 David recently joined Department of Education from the Department of Human Services where he was responsible for ensuring the delivery of effective and efficient welfare related payment programmes, such as age pension, child care benefits, rural and multicultural, child support, and family payments.

 Prior to joining the Department of Human Services in 2015, David held the role of Deputy Secretary of the Department of Health from 2006, where he was responsible for medical benefits, pharmaceutical benefits, private health insurance, Indigenous health and sport.
 He was also Head, Industry Division of the Defence Materiel Organisation where he was responsible for international cooperation, export and industry policy.
 His career has also included positions in aged care and Veterans' Affairs.

 Marcus Markovic is the Deputy Secretary for the Corporate Strategy Cluster in the Department of Education.

 Previously, Marcus was the department's Chief Financial Officer with responsibility for Finance, Technology and Business Services.

 Marcus has a long career in the Australian Public Service.
 Prior to his role in Department of Education, he held senior executive roles in the Department of Human Services, ComSuper and the Australian Taxation Office.

 Schools and Youth

-Deb holds a Master of Education in Curriculum Development from the University of Sydney and a Master of International Management from Charles Darwin University.
-Deb completed the ANZSOG Executive Fellows Program in 2015.
+Alex holds a Bachelor of Science from the University of Sydney and a Master of Science from the University of Oxford.